Open-Data-Product-Initiative/odps-examples/background-raster-map-finland.md

 			"name": "NLS Background map (raster)",
 			"productID": "nls001",
 			"valueProposition": "The Background map is a dataset product series in raster format that depicts the whole of Finland and that is meant for web use as a background material for thematic data.
 Its key objects are road names, roads and railways, buildings and                        constructions, administrative borders, geographical names, waterways, land use and addresses of buildings (from the Digital and Population Data Services Agency).
-The product belongs to the open data of the National Land Survey of Finland.", "description": "The data content of the Background map series according to background map rasters: The data content becomes larger as the scale increases.The data content includes objects that are essential when locating your position.The images have been anti - aliased.", "visibility": "public",
+The product belongs to the open data of the National Land Survey of Finland.", "description": "The data content of the Background map series according to background map rasters: The data content becomes larger as the scale increases.The data content includes objects that are essential when locating your position.
+The images have been anti-aliased.", "visibility": "public",
 			"status": "production",
 			"x-license": "https://creativecommons.org/licenses/by/4.0/",